 Before I jump in and show case all the cool improvements and added features.
-A word of caution BEFORE upgrading make sure all endpoint operations agents have been upgraded. vRops 6.3 is not backwards compatible with 6.x agents.
+A word of caution BEFORE upgrading make sure all endpoint operations agents have been upgraded. vRops 6.3 is not backward compatible with 6.x agents.

 From the vRops release notes 6.3 – http://pubs.vmware.com/Release_Notes/en/vrops/63/vrops-63-release-notes.html?src=vmw_so_vex_mryom_838